Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 07.20.01 UTC
+- WIB: Selasa, 4 Maret 2025 07.31.17 UTC
-- WITA: Selasa, 4 Maret 2025 08.20.01 UTC
+- WITA: Selasa, 4 Maret 2025 08.31.17 UTC
-- WIT: Selasa, 4 Maret 2025 09.20.01 UTC
+- WIT: Selasa, 4 Maret 2025 09.31.17 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational